 - Per Section 812.E., a stormwater plan needs to be submitted that meets the standards DEP Chapter 500 Stormwater Management. - This project is in the NPDES (National Pollutant Discharge Elimination System) area as designated by the Environmental Protection Agency for the Town of Windham.
-As a result, there will be additional construction inspection requirements and ongoing requirements for reporting of stormwater infrastructure maintenance as there is more than one (1) acre of development proposed. - The Final Plan submission dated December 21, 2020 included a Stormwater Management Plan.
+As a result, there will be additional construction inspection requirements and ongoing requirements for reporting of stormwater infrastructure maintenance as there is more than one (1) acre of development proposed.

+- The Final Plan submission dated December 21, 2020 included a Stormwater Management Plan.
 The plan states that the project is creating less than an acre of impervious area and 1.4 acres of developed area.
 The site will drain southeasterly towards a collection area, and into a catch basin near Route 302. - In an email dated January 5, 2021, Mark Arienti, P.E. had several comments related to Stormwater Management calculations, and stormwater management designs.
-The applicant responded on January 6, 2021, but Mark has not had time to review the responses as of the date of this memo. - A Stormwater PBR from DEP is required with the Final Plan submission.
+The applicant responded on January 6, 2021, but Mark has not had time to review the responses as of the date of this memo. - A Stormwater Permit by Rule (PBR) from DEP is required with the Final Plan submission. - The applicant submitted a PBR form indicating that DEP had reviewed and accepted the PBR on January 4, 2021. - A drainage easement is required with the property to the south, to connect the drainage overflow from the underground detention area to a catch basin just over the property line.